tempus-app/tempus/docs/frontend/FileStructure.md

     - This bounded use of shared folders may present a challenge to a developer when having to decide where to put a specific module.
 The best advice for this is to place the module/component/file etc at the lowest possible shared folder to limit its scope and provide its functionality to only those things that actually need it
  - A great advantage of Nx is the decoupling of apps and libs and the sharing of data, especially that of data interfaces between the frontend and backend.
 However, one may question how exactly `dtos` and `entities` are to be shared if they are defined under `api/shared` and are bound to that level
     - The answer is in the use of interfaces, i.e, all `dtos` have interfaces defined under `shared/domain/dtos/` and all `entities` have interfaces defined under `shared/domain/models/` as well
+    - These interfaces are then used on the frontend to provide a unification of data types between client and server

 ### Lib Types

 There are 6 main lib types that are used in this tempus workspace and are as follows (most are used in the client only):

- - `feature`: This lib on the client represents a page of the application, i.e a signin page or a profile page, etc. On the api, it simply acts a bounded content of sorts grouping together all the services, controllers and tests surrounding that specific domain, i.e feature-account encapsulates those services and controllers relating to resource accoutns
+ - `feature`: This lib on the client represents a page of the application, i.e a signin page or a profile page, etc. On the api, it simply acts a bounded content of sorts grouping together all the services, controllers and tests surrounding that specific domain, i.e feature-account encapsulates those services and controllers relating to resource accounts
  - `data-access`: Encapsulates the state interaction code either for a specific bounded context or multiple (if in a shared folder).
 Will contain a `+state/` folder containing all the relevant reducers, actions, selectors, effects, etc relevant to the state.
+May also contain services relevant to the use case.
 Used only on the frontend.
  - `shell`: This is a very important lib (used only on the frontend) that aggregates and controls the routing to different modules.
 The shell may route to other shells or it may route to specific pages.
 In the tempus ecosystem for onboarding-client, there is one main `onboarding-client-shell.module.ts` that acts as a global router to the bounded-context specific shells.
 The routes in this shell look like the following:
     - As one can see, the routes are lazily loaded and the actual module being lazily loaded are the bounded context specific ones.
-Within each bounded context module, routes have the following structure:
-    ```
+    ```ts
         const routes: Routes = [
             {
                 path: '',